Skjold Class Missile Fast Patrol Boats, Norway

 Radar-absorbent doors, hatches and windows

-Radar-absorbent materials have been used in the load-bearing structures over large areas of the ship.
+Radar-absorbent materials have been used in the load-bearing structures across large areas of the ship.
 This strategy leads to significant weight saving compared to conventional construction techniques of applying RAM cladding to the external surfaces.

-The ship's profile has a faceted appearance with no right-angle structures and few orientations of reflective panels.
 Doors and hatches are flush with the surfaces and the windows are flush without visible coaming (edge of window aperture) and are fitted with radar-reflective screens.

 Senit 2000 combat management system

-The system has also been selected for the modernisation of the Royal Norwegian Navy's Hauk class fast patrol boats.
+The system has also been selected for the modernisation of the Royal Norwegian Navy’s Hauk Class fast patrol boats.

 The Senit 2000 combat management system uses operating modes for littoral warfare and is interoperable with tactical datalinks 11 and 16, to be supplied by Aeromaritime.
-Senit 2000 gives fast response to pop-up air threats such as helicopters or other aircraft that suddenly emerge from cover.
+Senit 2000 gives fast response to pop-up air threats, such as helicopters or other aircraft that suddenly emerge from cover.

-The ship is armed with eight Kongsberg NSM (Nye Sjoemaals Missiler or Norwegian strike missile) anti-ship missiles, which have been developed for the Skjold Class ships and for the Fritjof Nansen frigates.
-The NSM missile is equipped with GPS midcourse and a dual-band imaging infrared seeker guidance and has a range in excess of 150km.
-NSM entered serial production in June 2007.
+The ship is armed with eight Kongsberg NSM (Nye Sjoemaals Missiler, or Norwegian strike missile) anti-ship missiles, which have been developed for the Skjold Class ships and for the Fritjof Nansen frigates.

 The MRR-3D-NG radar has a lightweight phased array antenna and operates as both surveillance radar and a self-defence system sensor, with automatic mode switching.